-More recently, Salalah Port announced a OMR 23.4 million initiative to add 2.4km to the current 2.2km central service corridor, in partnership with the Ministry of Transport and Oman Gas Company.
+More recently, Salalah Port announced a OMR 23.4 million initiative to add 2.4km to the current 2.2km central service corridor, in partnership with the Ministry of Transport, Communications and Information Technology and OQ.
 The expanded corridor will facilitate a number of logistics solutions including the transfer of liquids through dedicated pipelines in Salalah Free Zone to offload locations, decreasing transportation costs and attracting increased foreign investment.

 Further expansion plans are in place to add more capacity to all the terminals.

-The Port is made an even more attractive destination by the adjacent Salalah Free Zone, and its position as part of the ASYAD Group.
+The Port is made an even more attractive destination by the adjacent Salalah Free Zone and Al Mazunah Free Zone and Salalah Airport, and its position as part of the Asyad Group.
 Oman’s new integrated logistics provider brings together 16 logistics companies and joint ventures under one entity, improving performance, creating efficiencies, offering economies of scale and providing bespoke logistics solutions to global and regional customers.